A stroke is an acute emergency where every minute counts. The typical symptoms include paralysis, slurred speech and, in some cases, severe headaches.

 How is a stroke treated?

-How the effects are then treated and monitored will depend on the severity of the stroke and its consequences.
-It will also depend on the results of further tests.
+Further treatment and monitoring measures depend on the severity of the stroke and its effects.
+They also depend on the results of further tests.

 How can people cope with the consequences of a stroke?